Salomon Speedcross 6 - Women's Review

 What Other Trail Running Shoes Should You Consider?

+If you want a shoe that offers serious sensitivity that pairs well with a robust traction pattern, the La Sportiva Bushido III is the way to go.
 If you want a shoe that can crossover to roads, even occasionally, we recommend looking at the Hoka Challenger 7.
 The Challenger provides a better cushion and has lugs that don't wear down quite as readily.
-If you want a shoe that offers the sensitivity of the front half of the Speedcross but with a less aggressive heel-to-toe differential, the 7 mm drop La Sportiva Bushido III is the way to go.
-The Saucony Peregrine 14 is another standout, thanks to its beefy and sharp lugs and all-around comfort.
+If you want a shoe that offers strong traction but is a bit more versatile, we wholeheartedly recommend The North Face Vectiv Enduris 4.